ericwindmill/flutter-by-example-www/content/lessons/appendix/theme_and_branding.md

 ---
-title: "Effective Theme Use"
+title: "Flutter Theme Class"
 ---

 Effectively using ThemeData will potentially save you from having to ever thing about colors, typography and global styles.
 It's truly set it and forget it.

-In Flutter, *everything* is a widget.
+In Flutter, _everything_ is a widget.
 Because of that, styling and UI in Flutter is handled similarly to component-based, scoped CSS on the web (a la Vue or Styled Components).
 This is definitely a feature, and a huge wine for styling.
 But, Flutter also gives you some handy ways to set global style settings.
 Mostly via the built in `Theme` widget.

 `Theme` is an inherited widget that you more or less use to set things like Color and Font, and it automatically applies these settings to all widgets below it in the Widget tree.

 `MaterialApp` Widgets are the only widgets that accept a Theme.
 These Widgets will always be at the top of a Widget tree.
 For all intents and purposes, when you set `ThemeData`, it sets properties in your entire app.

 ## Example One: Default Theme

 Particularly using the `MaterialApp` as your root widget (which I imagine you'll be doing almost always), there's a default `Theme`, that if you don't override, sets up your app with a general Material style look.

 Consider the starting counter app that s built when you start a new Flutter project.
 This is in the `MyApp` widget:

 ```dart